Name: John Cooley

 Frankly, I would think that with all the sons that John Cooley had, one

 of them would have been named after his father-in-law.
-None, of course, were
+None, of course,

-There were several similar naming conventions used in 17th and 18th century
+Rice?
+There were several similar naming conventions used

 Whoever John Cooley's wife was, the family she was born into may have